Glaucoma eye pressure vs. normal eye pressure

 “If there are no other signs of glaucoma, then high pressures can be followed and simply observed,” Slonim says.
 “Most docs will, however, treat a pressure greater than 30 mm Hg.”

-Treating eye pressure means bringing it back down to within the normal range and keeping it there long term to minimize the risk of visual effects.
+Treating eye pressure means bringing it back down to within the normal range and keeping it there long-term to minimize the risk of optic nerve damage and vision loss.

 How do you lower eye pressure?

-Elevated eye pressure is usually lowered and controlled with glaucoma eye drops.
+Elevated eye pressure is usually reduced and controlled with glaucoma eye drops.
 There are many types of eye drops that can reduce glaucoma eye pressure.

 While there are still unknowns in the world of glaucoma research, medical professionals do know that patients can benefit from treating optic nerve health in addition to eye pressure levels.